-Employment of office and administrative support occupations is projected to show little or no change over the next ten years.
+Employment of office and administrative support occupations is projected to decline 3 percent, with a loss of about 539,200 jobs over the next ten years.
 Technology is expected to substitute or supplant some functions that workers in office and administrative support occupations do.
+Despite projected employment declines, however, openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Bill and account collectors try to recover payment on overdue bills.
 They negotiate repayment plans with debtors and help them find solutions to make paying their overdue bills easier.